The History of Electric Deregulation in Ohio

 Meanwhile, the incumbent utilities got a choice between submitting an SSO as an Electric Security Plan (ESP) (a traditional rate plan) or a market rate offer (MRO) (market-based pricing system).
 ESP's require the utility to secure all its energy capacity for its SSO customers through competitive wholesale auctions, and the prices at auction determine generation rates.
 If a utility filed an ESP and didn't like PUCO's conditions, it can reject them and start the process over again.
 If the utility chose the MRO route, it cannot file an ESP in the future.
 So far, all the incumbent utilities have filed only ESPs.

 SB 221 also requires each incumbent utility to shed its power generation operations and become a full-fledged electric distribution utility (EDU).
 Both First Energy and AEP are already in compliance.
-In September 2014, PUCO approved Dayton Power & Light's plan to transfer its generation assets to an affiliate.
+In September 2014, PUCO approved Dayton Power & Light (now AES Ohio) 's plan to transfer its generation assets to an affiliate.
 Likewise, Duke Energy Ohio will transfer ownership of its generators to an affiliate at the very end of 2014.

 Ohio's Energy Choice is Working